Table of contents

 Ecological footprint - animal welfare

 The ecological footprint of the lychee is made up of the carbon emissions from its entire life cycle.
-The sources of CO 2 emissions include fertilizers, pesticides, agricultural activities during cultivation, electricity consumption of the refrigeration units, fuel for transport and distribution, as well as food losses and waste disposal.
+The sources of CO 2 emissions include fertilizers, pesticides, agricultural activities during cultivation, electricity consumption of the cooling units, fuel for transport and distribution, as well as food losses and waste disposal.
 The following values represent the CO 2 equivalent of the lychee after cultivation.
-In addition, the CO 2 footprint of the lychee changes depending on the cold chain.
-Cooling the lychee from the harvest results in the lowest CO 2 equivalent at 0.38 kg CO 2 eq/kg.
-At room temperature the figure is 0.58 kg CO 2 eq/kg, if the cold chain is interrupted at the end the figure is 0.46 kg CO 2 eq/kg and if it is interrupted at the beginning the figure is 0.39 kg CO 2 eq/kg.
-9 The different values can be explained by the high food losses that can occur if the cooling is inadequate.
+In addition, the CO 2 footprint of the lychees changes depending on the cold chain.
+Cooling the lychee from the time of harvest results in the lowest CO 2 equivalent at 0.38 kg CO 2 eq/kg.
+At room temperature this amounts to 0.58 kg CO 2 eq/kg, if the cold chain is interrupted at the end this amounts to 0.46 kg CO 2 eq/kg and if it is interrupted at the beginning this amounts to 0.39 kg CO 2 eq/kg.
+9 The different values can be explained by the high food losses that can occur due to inadequate cooling.
 9

 Worldwide occurrence - cultivation